kirasystems/spectator/packages/document-viewer/README.md

 ### A word on annotation colours

 To have a maximal number of distinct colours (12 colours), we used a [generator](http://colorbrewer.org).
 As we don't want the highlight to block the text, we reduced the opacity of the colours and we used the css property `mix-blend-mode` to `multiply`.
 It still doesn't prevent a user from massively highlighting the text to a point you can't see the text well.

+## Features that are left out (for now)

+ - Search within and between documents.
+ - Copying text.
+ - Nuanced behaviour tracking.
+ - Mobile/Tablet support.